What is Azure Event Grid?

 - Topics: It is the endpoint to receive events from publishers.

-- Event Subscriptions: It is the built-in mechanism used by the endpoint used to route the events to the single or multiple event handlers.
-Subscriptions basically decide relevant events from incoming events.
+- Event Subscriptions: The built-in mechanism the endpoint uses to route the events to the single or multiple event handlers.
+Subscriptions decide relevant events from incoming events.

-- Event Handlers: It is the service or app like Event Hubs, Queue Storage, WebHooks, etc. to react to events.
+- Event Handlers: It is a service or apps like Event Hubs, Queue Storage, WebHooks, etc., to react to events.

-Before learning to create the Azure Event Grid users must have an Azure Subscription, so that they can login with valid credentials to the Azure Portal and create Azure Event Grid.
+Before learning to create the Azure Event Grid, users must have an Azure Subscription to log in with valid credentials to the Azure Portal and create Azure Event Grid.

 -